HeavyMedl/heavymedl.github.io/src/content/about/about.md

 title: 'About'
 ---

-Yo.
-This is Kurt.
 Would you like to know more?